-Operation Barbarossa: Hitler’s greatest mistake
+Operation Barbarossa: why Hitler’s invasion of the Soviet Union was his greatest mistake

 Launched on 22 June 1941 and named after the 12th-century Holy Roman emperor Frederick Barbarossa, the German invasion of the Soviet Union represented a decisive breaking of the 1939 Nazi-Soviet pact.
 The Axis attacking forces of more than 3 million men split into three groups, aimed at Leningrad, Kiev and Moscow.